There’s a difference between club fitting and club performance

 What if you knew exactly what specifications you recommended for your golfer and had the skills and tools to confirm those specifications or make alterations?

-What if you told the manufacturer exactly what you want?
-Does that make you the equipment expert and make them just the manufacturer?
+What if you told the manufacturer exactly what you wanted?
+Would that make you the equipment expert, or would it make them just the manufacturer?

 You Are Correct!!
 Become a golf club performance expert.